Continuing Education Activity

 - Improve the healing of the tendon in tendinopathy when combined with NO by decreasing the water content and enhancing the collagen content of the injured tendon

 Acetylsalicylic Acid (Aspirin)

 Used alone or combined with other drugs.
-Aspirin 500 to 1000 mg is a first-line therapy in moderate to severe primary headaches.
-It may be combined with ibuprofen 400 mg for a tension-type headache, or with metoclopramide 10 mg for acute migraines, and also it may be used as a prophylactic treatment of migraine with aura.
+Aspirin 500 to 1000 mg is a first-line therapy for moderate to severe primary headaches.
+It may be combined with ibuprofen 400 mg for a tension-type headache or metoclopramide 10 mg for acute migraines.
+It may also be used as a prophylactic treatment of migraine with aura.

 Acetylsalicylic acid is contraindicated in children under the age of 12 because of the risk of Reye syndrome, except in Kawasaki disease, when used with intravenous immunoglobulin.

-At lower doses (75 to 325 mg), aspirin is used as an antiplatelet drug to reduce cardiovascular events in high-risk patients.
+Aspirin is used as an antiplatelet drug at lower doses (75 to 325 mg) to reduce cardiovascular events in high-risk patients.